PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ## 6. Build the SmartRedis Native Library

-Needed on **both** architectures for OpenFOAM/C++/Fortran linkage — this is a separate CMake build, unrelated to `smart build`/RedisAI, so it's unaffected by the ARM64 issue above.
+Needed on **both** architectures for OpenFOAM/C++/Fortran linkage — this is a separate CMake build, unrelated to `smart build`/RedisAI.

 Request a node (Section 4), then: